- Asian/Pacific American Heritage Month

 Celebrating English Poets & Poetry

-While we celebrate the tradition of American poetry—the Walt Whitmans and Emily Dickinsons and Langston Hugheses who helped create a uniquely American voice—we cannot forget how poets from across the pond have a shared history with the beginnings of American poetry, from the poets like Anne Bradstreet, who was credited as one of the first English poets in the colonies, to poets like Shakespeare, John Keats, and Percy Bysshe Shelley, whose work has made an indelible mark on our understanding of poetry in America.
+While we celebrate the tradition of American poetry—Walt Whitman and Emily Dickinson and Langston Hughes who helped create a uniquely American voice—we cannot forget how poets from across the pond have a shared history with the beginnings of American poetry, from the poets like Anne Bradstreet, who was credited as one of the first English poets in the colonies, to poets like Shakespeare, John Keats, and Percy Bysshe Shelley, whose work has made an indelible mark on our understanding of poetry in America.
 Find out more about English poets and poetry with this collection of poems, essays, and more from and about poets from England.

 The night is darkening round me, The wild winds coldly blow; But a tyrant spell has bound me And I cannot, cannot go.
 The giant trees are bending Their bare boughs weighed with snow.
 And the storm is fast descending, And yet I cannot go.
 Clouds beyond clouds above me, Wastes beyond wastes below; But nothing drear can move me; I will not, cannot go.